 - Ask questions about your account: What you need to do get hired or paid, reasons for deactivation, how to get reactivated, etc.

 The main benefit of going to office hours is that a real person can help you get what you need done in hopefully one visit.
 If you’re having trouble using the Uber website or figuring out how to deal with your documents, a visit to the local office should help you speed things along.

 In the past, to get local information about your city you had to google around to find your city’s individual support site.
-Ubermovement.com is Uber’s attempt at compiling all local information into one easier-to-find website that all Uber drivers can use.
-It’s a lot easier to find, browse, and use compared to the old Weebly websites.
+Ubermovement.com is Uber’s attempt to compile all local information into one portal.
+It’s a easier to use compared to their old Weebly websites.

 Office Hours is more helpful than email support, but they can’t do everything

 The Uber employees at local offices have the ability to help you with most issues, but they don’t hold total power over everything account related.
 Some account issues that involve fraud and Terms of Service violations may not be able to be dealt with at your local office.
 If that’s the case, you’ll have to try your luck with online support.